wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **Maharaj:**&ensp;It is all a matter of focus.
 Your mind is focussed in the world, mine is focussed in reality.
 It is like the moon in daylight — when the sun shines, the moon is hardly visible.
 Or, watch how you take your food.
 As long as it is in your mouth, you are conscious of it; once swallowed, it does not concern you any longer.
 It would be troublesome to have it constantly in mind until it is eliminated.
 The mind should be normally in abeyance — incessant activity is a morbid state.
 The universe works by itself — that I know.
 What else do I need to know?

-**Q:**&ensp;So a <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> knows what he is doing only when he turns his mind to it; otherwise he just acts, without being concerned.
+**Q:**&ensp;So a <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows what he is doing only when he turns his mind to it; otherwise he just acts, without being concerned.

 **M:**&ensp;The average man is not conscious of his body as such.
 He is conscious of his sensations, feelings and thoughts.
 Even these, once detachment sets in, move away from the centre of consciousness and happen spontaneously and effortlessly.